eclipse-keyple/keyple-website/content/home/hero.md

   icon = "rocket"
 +++

-# The first open source API for contactless ticketing and access control
+**The first open source framework dedicated to contactless ticketing and access control applications.**

-Eclipse Keyple® accelerates the integration and development of ticketing and access control applications by enabling all to implement systems based on a common, open and modular platform.
+Eclipse Keyple® accelerates the development through a universal, open and modular platform that provides high-level APIs and ensures application reliability and compliance.

-The first available extension allows you to benefit from Calypso®'s key features of reliability, security and interoperability.
+The first available card extension allows you to benefit from Calypso®'s key features of reliability, security and interoperability.